 At the end of South Street you will find the West Port.
 Built in 1589 on the site of an earlier gate.
 It was modelled on the Netherbow Port in Edinburgh.

 Continue through the West Port and take a right following the road back to the bus station and the end of the tour.

 If you would like to stay on for dinner here are some recommendations.
 It is advisable to book in advance.

 Tailend Fish Restaurant – Market Street Traditional Fish & Chips

 Mitchells Deli – Market Street – Bistro Style Menu

 Forgan’s – Market Street (next to Mitchell’s up the lane) – Bistro Style Menu

-I hope you enjoy this tour and your trip to my home town.
+I hope you enjoy this tour and your trip to my hometown.
 If you are planning to go on this tour; if you have downloaded the tour on to your smartphone; or visited St Andrews as a result of reading this blog, then I would be grateful if you can show your appreciation by clicking the Ko-fi button at the foot of this page.
 This pays for my travel expenses and may even buy me a coffee while I am doing my research for my next blog.

 For more ideas of what to see and do on a trip to St Andrews read my other blog A Day Trip to St Andrews and Day to Remember

 You may like to check out one of my other walking tours entitled Edinburgh Walk for First Time Visitors.